natkinson1/backgammon-AI/README.md

 # backgammon-AI

-In this repository, an application has been made so you can play against yourself or a friend or an AI.
+In this repository, an application has been made so you can play against yourself or a friend or an AI on the command line.

 # Prerequisites